BigstoneDevelopment/datapack-wiki/standards.md

 _IMAGES COMING SOON_

-# Microstone Port Types
+# Mediumstone Port Types
-- Microstone is a variant of Bigstone, but the components are 8x8x8 instead of 16x16x16.
+- Mediumstone is a variant of Bigstone, but the components are 8x8x8 instead of 16x16x16.
 Because of this, they use a different port system.
 - They use the same colors as their Bigstone counterparts (to save color slots), but they are in different locations.
-- Since Microstone is a different system to bigstone, overlapping ports with Bigstone is obvious and will not be included in the descriptions.
+- Since Mediumstone is a different system to bigstone, overlapping ports with Bigstone is obvious and will not be included in the descriptions.
-- A lot of Micro ports do overlap with other Micro ports as there is limited space.
+- A lot of Medium ports do overlap with other Medium ports as there is limited space.
 This will be included in the descriptions.

 ### MBIN
 ⚠️ **Dangerously incompatible next to:** 🟦MHEX